ArashAh/version_control_workshop/part-4.md

     git status
     git pull
     ```

     ❓ Did your input 7 (from step 20) get integrate into the main?

     ❓ Do you see input 7 in your branch?
 What happened?

+    ❓ is there a scenario where sending a pull req without resolving the conflict makes sense?

 ### [Back to first page](./README.md)